About Eagle Island Light

 Restoration

-Renewed restoration efforts by the Eagle Island Caretakers began in 2015.
-The improvements have focused on restoration of the lighthouse in three phases, with two phases completed and the last awaiting funding.
+Renewed restoration efforts by the Eagle Light Caretakers began in 2015.
+The improvements have focused on restoration of the lighthouse in phases, with three phases completed while the remaining await funding.

 Phase I